Fancy Colored Diamonds – Basics

 The photo (above) illustrates a selection fancy color grades for pink diamonds.
 From left to right: Very Light Pink, Light Pink, Fancy Light Pink, Fancy Pink, Fancy Intense Pink, Fancy Vivid Pink, Fancy Deep Pink

-Fancy color diamond grading is a complex process, and colors are evaluated based on the intensity.
+Fancy colored diamond grading is a complex process, and colors are evaluated based on the intensity.
 Generally, the more rich and saturated the color, the higher the value.
-Fancy color diamonds that are true to hue with vivid coloration will be priced higher than lighter and less saturated stones.
+Fancy colored diamonds that are true to hue with vivid coloration will be priced higher than lighter and less saturated stones.

-For more information on fancy color diamond grading please visit:
+For more information on fancy colored diamond grading please visit: